-This report presents the results of two emergent and handheld detector surveys (19th & 25th September 2024), undertaken by Frank Spellman.
+This report presents the results of two emergent and handheld detector surveys (19th & 25th September 2024), undertaken by Frank Spellman and an emergent survey on the 14th May 2025 and dawn re-entry surveys on the 12th May 2025 and 21st May 2025.
 Trees on site were examined for bat roosting potential.
 Bat detector and emergent detector survey used an Echo Meter Touch 2 Pro detector to determine bat activity.